Application Model Basics

 Using the Application Model to change settings that can be changed in code (see Data Annotations in Data Model) is not recommended.
 For instance, if you rename a class, all changes you made to it in the Application Model will be lost.
 It is also recommended that you make changes to the model for the module project.
 If you customize a model for an application project, changes will not be applied to another application based on the same logic.

 - At runtime.
-End-users can customize the Application Model, either directly via the Model Editor invoked at run-time or indirectly - by modifying the layout, changing the skin, etc. End-user customizations are stored in the Model.User.xafml file (in WinForms applications), in session (in the ASP.NET application) or in a database.
-Mobile applications do not support runtime customization.
-You can also implement a custom storage (see How to: Store Model Differences in Database).
+End-users can customize the Application Model, either directly via the Model Editor invoked at run-time or indirectly - by modifying the layout, changing the skin, etc. End-user customizations are stored in the Model.User.xafml file (in WinForms applications), in session (in the ASP.NET Web Forms application) or in a database.
+You can also implement a custom storage (see How to: Store the Application Model Differences in the Database).

 The Application Model’s node structure is customizable as well.
 You can add custom nodes and properties to custom and default nodes.
 To learn how to do this, refer to the Extend and Customize the Application Model in Code topic.